 NOTE: Alternatively, you can use the Security Manager page in the Web Client to assign users to subsystems.
-For more information, see Web Security Manager.

 Assigning existing users to a subsystem

 Administrators and users with the Administer Security permission can assign existing users to a subsystem from either the user record or the subsystem record.
 Any changes made in one area are automatically applied to the other area.